 AMD raises its game

-It’s been a long time since AMD legitimately competed with Nvidia at the top end of the graphics card market.
+It’s been a long time since AMD legitimately competed with Nvidia at the top of the graphics card market.
 The Radeon VII isn’t quite strong enough to be a direct competitor for the likes of the RTX 2080 Ti, especially at higher resolutions, but it’s not far off that.
-At a $700 asking price it’s costed competitively enough with the RTX 2080 that Nvidia raised its game in 2019 to stay ahead.
+At a $700 asking price, it’s priced competitively enough with the RTX 2080 that Nvidia raised its game in 2019 to stay ahead.
 We’ll get to that in a moment.

 Our testing isn’t exhaustive, but it suggests that the Radeon VII will be a more capable card than the RTX 2080 in a number of games and at most resolutions and detail settings.
 It may be a little more power-hungry, but the newly shrunk GPU and the massive amount of high-speed memory make it one of the most exciting graphics cards available today.

-Although AMD hasn’t made it official, reports claimed in August 2019, that the Radeon VII had already reached its end of life.
-AMD’s “Big Navi” GPU built on the 7nm+ process node and its RDNA 2 architecture will likely take its place when it arrives later this year.
-As it stands now, the current Radeon VII stock is minimum at best, now mostly appearing in desktop configurations for workstation machines.
+While AMD hasn’t outwardly confirmed it yet, reports in August 2019 claimed that the Radeon VII had already reached the end of its product life.
+Instead, AMD’s “Big Navi” GPU, which builds upon the 7nm+ process node and RDNA 2 architecture, will most likely take its place on its arrival.
+As things currently stand, Radeon VII stock is minimal at best, and its only real use is for desktop configurations and workstation machines.

 Nvidia strikes back

 Nvidia wasn’t satisfied with their RTX 20-Series cards, even though they are often associated with the world’s top-of-the-line graphics cards and that they have cool new PC gaming features.
 In July 2019, Nvidia one-upped themselves by producing their RX 20-Series Super cards.
 Their new Super lineup includes the RTX 2080 Super, the 2070 Super, and the 2060 Super.